mattbaird/elastigo/README.md

 status updates
 ========================

+* 2013-7-10:  Improvments/changes to bulk indexor (includes breaking changes to support TTL) Search api supports And/Or/Not
 * 2013-1-26, expansion of search dsl for greater coverage
 * 2012-12-30, new bulk indexing and search dsl
 * 2012-10-12, early in development, not ready for production yet.